mansueto-institute/kblock-analysis/ReadMe.md

 ### Block complexity aggregation and visualization:

 * [complexity-analysis.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/complexity-analysis.R) aggregates the block level data and generates several visualizations used in the analysis.
-When running on your own computer please be sure to change directory paths hardcoded at the beginning of the file.
 * [aggregation_func.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/aggregation_func.R) is a function to facilitate aggregation from the the block level to higher geographic scales.
-* To replicate the analysis be sure to download the data referenced at this [line](https://github.com/mansueto-institute/kblock-analysis/blob/main/complexity-analysis.R#L33) and add to your local directory. [millionneighborhoods.africa](https://www.millionneighborhoods.africa/download) is the online source for the block-level database.
+* This script will automatically download several GB of block level data and add it to folders within the top level of the repo.
+The data is available at this website: [millionneighborhoods.africa](https://www.millionneighborhoods.africa/download).

 ### Demographic and Health Survey (DHS) statistical analysis:

-* [dhs-analysis.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/dhs-analysis.R) downloads [DHS data](https://dhsprogram.com/) via an API connection, joins to the block level database, and performs a statistical analysis that runs correlations, PCA, and regressions on the relationships between block complexity and social development indicators corresponding to human well-being and household characteristics.
+* [dhs-analysis.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/dhs-analysis.R) downloads [DHS data](https://dhsprogram.com/) via an API connection, spatial joins to the block level database, and performs a statistical analysis that runs correlations, PCA, and regressions on the relationships between block complexity and social development indicators corresponding to human well-being and household characteristics.
-* When running on your own computer please be sure to confirm the directory paths are correct and add your own [DHS login credentials](https://github.com/mansueto-institute/kblock-analysis/blob/main/dhs-analysis.R#L39) to the script (this requires undergoing a dataset access approval process).
-Also be sure to download the data referenced at these [lines](https://github.com/mansueto-institute/kblock-analysis/blob/main/dhs-analysis.R#L25) and add to your local directory.
+* This script must be run after the step in the complexity-analysis.R that downloads the block level database.
+When running on your own computer please be sure to register and add your own [DHS login credentials](https://github.com/mansueto-institute/kblock-analysis/blob/main/dhs-analysis.R#45) to the script (this requires undergoing a dataset access approval process).
+The pre-processing steps that involve API calls to the DHS website and spatial joins may take an hour of processing time.

 ### Block complexity graph visualizations:

 * [graph-viz.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/graph-viz.R) visualizes block complexity in the format of a network graph.
-When running on your own computer please be sure to change directory paths hardcoded at the beginning of the file.
 * [graph_funcs.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/graph_funcs.R) contains functions to generate a complexity graph.
 * [layer_lusaka.geojson](https://github.com/mansueto-institute/kblock-analysis/blob/main/data/layer_lusaka.geojson) contains data for a community area in Lusaka, Zambia.